-Hort Innovation is responsible for investing the nursery marketing levy into a range of activities to drive awareness and consumption, under the Hort Innovation Nursery Fund.
-Here’s a quick look at some of the activities and achievements of 2019/20, for both the domestic and export marketing campaigns.
+Hort Innovation is responsible for investing the nursery marketing levy into a range of activities to drive awareness and support the use of Australian nursery products, under the Hort Innovation Nursery Fund.
+Read on for a snapshot of activities and results from 2020/21.

 Plant Life Balance

 The Plant Life Balance campaign is designed to get more Australians buying more green life for their homes.
 It’s the lead consumer program for the nursery industry, and 2020/21 marked its fourth full year.
 Plant Life Balance combines fashion and styling for homes with science that focuses on the two fundamental benefits of including more plants in the home environment: air quality and wellbeing.

 The campaign uses digital tools and social media to connect with a target audience aged between 25 to 35, to help build their confidence and inspire them to get more ‘plant life balance’ in their lives.
 They are digitally connected, socially savvy and fashion conscious.
 They are experienced at keeping their plants alive and what’s more, they are emotionally attached to their plants.

 The Plant Life Balance Facebook (www.facebook.com/plantlifebalance) and Instagram (@myplantlifebalance) reached over 1.5 million plant-loving consumers through organic content and advertising.
 Engagement averages across both channels remained good, with some posts garnering up to over 3,000 likes and hundreds of comments, well exceeding industry averages.

 The Plant Life Balance blog (www.myplantlifebalance.com.au) and the e-newsletter consumers can sign up to through the site continued to drive engagement.
 The program has positioned itself as the go-to for media seeking content and comment.
 This meant that during 2020/21, there were consistent in-bound enquiries which then became media stories.